- 1 The Science of Kambo

 Despite many referring to kambo as a ‘poison’, there is little evidence of toxicity to mammals.
 One case report suggests that it may have contributed to hepatitis in one individual.
 However this case report has been criticized for ignoring the fact that the patient had a history of chronic alcoholism.
 There are currently no peptide studies that suggest toxicity to animal liver, kidney, brain, or other cells.

 While there is a good chunk of biochemical research on the peptides biological effects, there are very few studies in animal models.
 There are virtually no studies on the effects of the individual peptides on humans, let alone in combination with each other as received in a kambo session.
 Most of the research that exists is in animal models such as rats, guinea pigs and dogs, or invitro using petri dishes with human cells.
-There are no human studies of the effects of these peptides individually, and there are currently no human studies on kambo as a procedure at the time of writing this article.
+There are no human studies of the effects of these peptides individually, and the research on Kambo as a procedure in humans is scarce.
+Caitlin Thompson, founder of Medicine Frog Kambo is pioneering some of the first human Kambo research projects.

 While the kambo frog secretion contains many different types of molecules, the most notable are it’s diversity of peptides.
 These peptides present in a wide variety of forms and analogues within specific peptide families.
 A peptide is a chain of amino acids linked together.
 Similar to a protein, a peptide is classified based on the length of the chain of amino acids.
 You can kind of think of them as very short-chained, teeny proteins that are usually 5-20 amino acids long.